 Dual diagnosis is a term you often hear when looking into drug and alcohol addiction treatment.
-It’s an important concept to understand, too, because many people who end up in treatment for addiction have a co-occurring mental health disorder.
+It’s an important concept to understand, too, because many of those who need treatment for addiction have a co-occurring mental health disorder.
 If you don’t treat both conditions at once, the addiction treatment may be less effective.

 For some, using drugs or drinking alcohol is a way to self-medicate and control the symptoms of their mental illness.
-They take heroin, for example, because it eases their anxiety but end up with an addiction in return.
+However, while substances might offer short-term relief, they can make the symptoms of mental health issues worse in the long run.

-When asking what is dual diagnosis, you first want to know if you or someone you love with a mental illness also may have an addiction.
+Before starting treatment, you first want to know if you or someone you love with a mental health concern also may have an addiction.
 Symptoms of addiction can include: